 Kauai’s North Shore past the town of Hanalei is one of the most beautiful spots on Earth.
 This is a truly remarkable place, a tropical paradise with verdant mountains, lush jungles and golden beaches.
-The area was hit hard by record-breaking flooding in April 2018.
-Several huge landslides caused by the flooding closed the North Shore’s only road, and the area wasn’t reopened to visitors again until the summer of 2019.
+The area was hit hard by record-breaking flooding a couple years back.
+Several huge landslides caused by the flooding closed the North Shore’s only road, and the area wasn’t reopened to visitors again until a couple years back.

 First, a little information about the area.
 After Hanalei, the two-lane road continues for another 7.3 miles.
 The road follows the coastline.
 Some sections are next to the coastline, while other sections are set back behind beaches and coastal homes.

 There are a number of beaches along the way, all beautiful beyond words.
 Lumahai Beach and Tunnels Beach are two noteworthy beaches.
 All beaches on the North Shore, and parking where available, are open to visitors without a permit except Ke’e Beach at Haena State Park.

 Lumahai, favored by local residents, has an expansive beach but dangerous waters.
 It’s best not to go in the ocean here.
 A favorite spot at Lumahai Beach is near the mouth of the Lumahai River.
 Usually calm waters provide a nice water playground, complete with a rope swing, between the roadway bridge and the mouth of the river.